Video Editor exported methods

 mimeType: 'video/webm;codecs=vp9,opus',

-// If the `mimeType` property isn't the `mimeTypes` property allows us to define a list of mime types to test in order.
+// If the `mimeType` property isn't set the `mimeTypes` property allows us to define a list of mime types to test in order.

 // These are the default values.